AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-administering.md

 The property *userMetadataPersistenceEnabled* will be stored on the *jcr:content node* of the workflow model.
 This flag will be persisted in workflow metadata as *cq:userMetaDataCustomPersistenceEnabled*.

-The illustration below shows have to set the flag on a workflow.
+The illustration below shows how to set the flag on a workflow.

  ![workflow-externalize-config](assets/workflow-externalize-config.png)